 MED: Talent injects a standard concentration into the column.
 Videographer: Capture this action for multiple injections if needed to cover the length of the voiceover narration.

-MED: Talent sets the HPLC column temperature and flow rate as described.
+MED: Talent sets the mobile phase solvent ratio, HPLC column temperature, flow rate and recorder time as described.

+3.2.2 Screen of setting mobile phase.PNG

+3.2.2.
+Screen of setting column temperature.PNG

+3.2.2.
+Screen of setting flow and recorder time.PNG

-MED: Talent sets the wavelength of the UV detector and the recorder time.
+MED: Talent sets the wavelength of the UV detector.

+3.2.3.
+Screen of setting wavelength of UV.PNG

 Analyze the standards at least three times [1].
 After this, use calculation sheet software to plot the measurement response against the concentration – resulting in a standard curve with a determined equation and R-square value [2].